All motifs

 Stitching, embroidering, and patching as recurring images of relationships being made, mended, or unmade through the craft of needlework.
 In Taylor's writing the textile-craft register typically figures memory, devotion, or repair as something physically inscribed into cloth - the relationship as fabric being worked on rather than as object already finished.
 Appears in champagne problems (patching a shredded tapestry), So Long, London (stitches undone), and loml (embroidering memories, stitching shared history).

-Stitching carries the doubled charge of construction and damage: the same craft that makes a thing is what undoes it.
-Where stitches hold the fabric together they are devotion in physical form; where they come undone or the fabric is shredded, the unmaking is named in the same vocabulary.
-The image's force often lies in who is doing the stitching: when someone else will patch what the speaker has shredded, the labour of repair becomes the marker of who is left holding the relationship.
+Stitching works construction and damage with one set of tools: the same craft that makes a thing is what undoes it.
+Where the stitches hold the fabric together they are devotion in physical form; where they come undone or the cloth is shredded, the unmaking is named in that same needlework vocabulary.
+The force often lies in whose hands hold the needle, since when someone else has to patch what the speaker tore, the labour of repair marks who is left holding the relationship.

 Appears in 3 songs